TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/SolidState.md

 <br />

-Using `telnet` we can connect to this service.
-Default credentials `root:root` work in this case:
+We can connect to the service via `telnet`, and the default credentials `root:root` successfully authenticate.

 <br />